Lower Chest Workout – To Turn Heads On The Beach

 Position your hands on the ground a little bit wider than your shoulder width.
 Your legs are on the floor touching the ground on your feet balls and your toes.
 Keep your entire body in a straight line by contracting your abs throughout the entire exercise.

-Lower yourself down by flexing your arms in your elbows.
+Lower yourself down by flexing your arms at your elbows.
 Target to touch the floor with your chest.

 When you touch the floor with your chest (or get to the floor as close as possible) this is the lowest point of downward movement.